VikParuchuri/boston-python-ml/index.md

 ```

-Let's say that the survey also asks people to rate the talks on a scale of 0 to 2.

-We would now have text and associated scores:
+If I also asked people to rate the talks on a scale of 0 to 2, we would now have text and associated scores:

 ![plot of chunk unnamed-chunk-3](figure/unnamed-chunk-3.png)